tmansuroglu/acronis-interview-question/SOLUTION.md

 # STEP 1: THINK

-## Why preview is visible?
+## Why the preview works?

-- It is client side state.
-It just works.
+- It is just a client side state.
+Unrelated to upload bug.

 ## Is there a difference in the current working directory or path of docker container?